If you need more orientation, you can also check our marvellous guide to Ms. Marvels.

 - Means that she doesn’t get hurt by it.

 - Makes her physically stronger and reinforces her energy blast and flight speed.
+Until the extra energy is spent, of course.

 - Makes her feel more energised and confident, and seems to facilitate her physical recovery.
 For instance, draining from power lines once instantly cured a bad nausea.